-The Chalkstone Karate Club was founded in the early 1980's by Sid Coleman, and was known simply as Haverhill karate club.
+The Chalkstone Karate Club was founded in the early 1980's by Sid Coleman, and was known as Haverhill Toyakwai Karate Club.
 The training sessions were orginally held at Haverhill Town Hall.
 Among its students were Tyrone Archer and Steve Collyer.

 Tyrone was awarded his 1st dan(shodan) black belt in 1984 and began assisting with teaching.
-Steve Colleyer gained his black belt in 1985.
+Steve Collyer gained his black belt in 1985.

 In 1987 the club moved to the Haverhill's Chalkstone Community Centre from the Town Hall.
-The club's current instructor Steve Hart joined as a novice student in the latter part of this year.
+The club's current instructor Steve Hart joined as a novice student in this year.